bradosia/mingw-w64-x86_64-static-tesseract/readme.md

 Credit to:
 * MSYS2 (https://msys2.duckdns.org/package/mingw-w64-x86_64-tesseract-ocr?repo=mingw64)

-for all the prebuilt libraries except for leptonica static libraries
+for all the prebuilt libraries except for libtesseract.a and leptonica static libraries

-Compiler:
-* gcc (x86_64-posix-seh-rev0, Built by MinGW-W64 project) 8.1.0

 Library:
 * Tesseract 4.1.1